TomaszWoloszyn983/mood-design-gift-shop/README.md

 #### My Profile

-Where the registered and loged in user can display and manage his informations:
+Where the registered and loged in user can display and manage his informations.
 This section also stores user order history.

 ![Account Page](documentation/images/profile_page.jpg)